 International trade has been recognised by the UN as an engine for inclusive economic growth and poverty reduction, and an important means to achieve the SDGs.
 Trade facilitation can reduce costs, increase opportunities for small and medium-sized enterprises (SMEs), and spark competitiveness and productivity.

-Swisscontact supports the co-creation and implementation of trade facilitation projects in Bangladesh, Cambodia and Uganda.
+Through the Alliance, Swisscontact supports the co-creation and implementation of trade facilitation projects in Bangladesh, Cambodia and Uganda.

-Establishing public-private dialogues on trade facilitation Working with governments, businesses and international organisations to create the right environment for trade reforms that respond directly to business needs.
+- Establishing public-private dialogues on trade facilitation Working with governments, businesses and international organisations to create the right environment for trade reforms that respond directly to business needs.

-Delivering country trade facilitation projects
+- Delivering country trade facilitation projects

-The project is working on the ground in developing and least developed countries to make international trade simpler, faster and more cost-effective.
+This project is working on the ground in developing and least developed countries to make international trade simpler, faster and more cost-effective.